AidanH1998/Airplane-Group-1/README.md

 ## Data Analysis Phase

-We will analyze the data in conjustion to the previous step of data exploration and also by creating a ***dashboard*** which will include various graphs and visual representations using Tableau (which will be connected to the Machine Learning model in order to provide live feedback of the data).
+We will analyze the data in conjunction to the previous step of data exploration and also by creating a ***dashboard*** which will include various graphs and visual representations using Tableau (which will be connected to the Machine Learning model in order to provide live feedback of the data).

 ## Machine Learning Model